SAP-archive/teched2020-DEV161/exercises/ex8/README.md

 # Exercise 8 - Connect Your Project to SAP Cloud Platform Continuous Integration and Delivery - GitHub Setup

-In the following exercises, you will create a project in a public GitHub repository to which you'll store your source code, enable SAP Cloud Platform Continuous Integration and Delivery, and configure and run a predefined continuous integration and delivery (CI/CD) pipeline that automatically tests, builds, and deploys your code changes.
+In the following exercises (exercises 8 - 11), you will create a project in a public GitHub repository to which you'll store your source code, enable SAP Cloud Platform Continuous Integration and Delivery, and configure and run a predefined continuous integration and delivery (CI/CD) pipeline that automatically tests, builds, and deploys your code changes.

 ## Exercise 8.1 Create a GitHub Repository

-After completing these steps, you will have created a public GitHub repository, to which you'll store the source code of your project.
+After completing these steps, you will have created a public GitHub repository to which you'll store the source code of your project.
-   >For this execise, you need to have a GitHub user.
+   >For this exercise, you need to have a GitHub user.

-1. Open and sign in to https://github.com/.
+1. Open and sign in to [GitHub]( https://github.com/).

-2. In the *Repositories* tab, choose *New* to create a new repository.
+2. In the *Repositories* tab, choose *New*.
    <br><br>![Create GitHub Repo](./images/GH_newRepository.png)<br><br>

 3. As *Repository name*, enter *products-inventory*.
-Don't check any of the *Initialize this repository with* checkboxes.
+Don't select any of the *Initialize this repository with...* checkboxes.

 4. Choose *Create repository*.
    <br><br>![Create GitHub Repo](./images/GH_createGitRepo.png)<br><br>